MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 ### Test the refactored E-commerce orders and returns code

-Manual testing and verification is crucial to ensure that your refactored code maintains the intended business logic and functionality.
+Manual testing and verification are crucial to ensure that your refactored code maintains the intended business logic and functionality.
 A successful refactoring process should achieve the intended goal (such as consolidating duplicate code logic) while producing identical behavior to the original implementation.

-In this task, you'll verify that the refactored code maintains all original functionality and that the consolidation has been successful.
+In this task, you verify that the refactored code maintains all original functionality and that the consolidation was successful.

 Use the following steps to complete this task: